p2panda/handbook/website/blog/2024-04-08-capabilities.md

 ## Our approach

 Our early designs shared many common ideas and provided almost the same features as UCAN tokens.
 After speaking with some community members it seems there are exciting developments on the next iteration of the specification which take inspiration from some of the descriptive policy features of biscuit as well as other changes which fit our system well.
 We've therefore based our designs on the (new) UCAN specification where possible.
-It made sense that we continue to rely on our existing internal data types for identity, signing, resource addressing and encoding formats though, making p2panda tokens not inter-operable with existing UCAN implementations.
+It made sense that we continue to rely on our existing internal data types for identity, signing, resource addressing and encoding formats though, making p2panda tokens not interoperable with existing UCAN implementations.

 Our designs are published in this git repository: https://github.com/p2panda/capabilities/blob/main/DESIGN.md